nuxt/learn.nuxt.com/README.md

 > [!WARNING]
 > The architecture of this project is ready, while the tutorial content is still work in progress, contributions appreciated!

-An interactive interactive tutorial and playground for learning Nuxt.
+An interactive tutorial and playground for learning Nuxt.
 Powered by [Nuxt](https://nuxt.com/docs) and [WebContainers](https://webcontainers.io/).

 Inspired by [learn.svelte.dev](https://learn.svelte.dev).